Home / Online Submission / Turnitin Draft Coach – Similarity checking before submission (available 9 February 2026)

 Interpreting Draft Coach similarity results

-• The similarity percentage shows matched text, not plagiarism.
+• The similarity percentage shows matched text – it does not necessarily indicate plagiarism

 • Matches may include correctly quoted and referenced material, reference lists, or commonly used phrases.